Ceylon Electricity Board: Hydro power

-Electricity generation by CEB is primarily done by hydro power.
-Hydro power is the oldest and most dependent source of electricity generation, taking a share of nearly 42% of the total available grid capacity in December 2014, and 37% of power generated in 2014.
-Hydropower generation facilities has been constantly under development since the introduction of the national grid, but is currently declining due to the exhaustion of the resource.
+Electricity generation by CEB is primarily done by hydropower.
+Hydropower is the oldest and most dependent source of electricity generation, taking a share of nearly 42% of the total available grid capacity in December 2014, and 37% of the power generated in 2014.
+Hydropower generation facilities have been constantly under development since the introduction of the national grid but are currently declining due to the exhaustion of the resource.

-In 2014, then Media Spokesperson at the CEB, Senajith Dassanayake said the generation of hydro power has dropped to 37%; as a result, 60 percent of the electricity needs have to be fulfilled by thermal energy.
+In 2014, then Media Spokesperson at the CEB, Senajith Dassanayake said the generation of hydropower has dropped to 37%; as a result, 60 percent of the electricity needs have to be fulfilled by thermal energy.

 Thermal Power

-The Norocholai Coal Power Station, the only coal-fired power station in the country is owned by CEB; it was commissioned in late-2011 and finished in 2014, under loans from Export-Import Bank of China.
+The Norocholai Coal Power Station, the only coal-fired power station in the country is owned by CEB; it was commissioned in late-2011 and finished in 2014, under loans from the Export-Import Bank of China.
 It added further 300 megawatts of electrical capacity to the grid.
 The Sampur Coal Power Station, is currently under consideration in Trincomalee.

 Coal Power Development

-In 2011, Ceylon Electricity Board opened a new coal power plant named Puttalam Lakvijaya.
+In 2011, the Ceylon Electricity Board opened a new coal power plant named Puttalam Lakvijaya.
 On 13 February 2011 it was synchronized with the system.

 On 17 September 2014, US$1.35 billion coal-fired Norochcholai Power Station was commissioned by the Chinese President Xi Jinping on his visit to Sri Lanka.
-The Export-Import Bank of China provided a US$450 million loan for the first 300 megawatt unit at the power plant.
+The Export-Import Bank of China provided a US$450 million loan for the first 300-megawatt unit at the power plant.
 The power plant was officially commenced on 16 September 2014.

 Wind Power Development

-CEB launched Sri Lanka largest wind farm Thambapavani added to national grid.
-Project stated in 2014.
+CEB launched Sri Lanka's largest wind farm Thambapavani added to the national grid.
+The project started in 2014.
 Power station generate more than 100 MW.